 4. Remix OS Player

-We’ve previously talked about Remix OS, the full-fletched OS replacement for your system that is based on Android and gives you an entire desktop experience.
+We’ve previously talked about Remix OS, the full-fledged OS replacement for your system that is based on Android and gives you an entire desktop experience.
 However, if you wish to avoid all the hassles of installing a new OS on your device, the Remix OS Player is the one for you.
 Remix OS Player is a free Android emulator for Windows based on Android 6.0 Marshmallow.

 Remix OS Player is in most ways, one of the best Android emulators out there.
-Apart from carrying a ton of features such as button mapping, native Google Play support, manual settings for signal strength, network type, location, battery and more, what sets the emulator apart from the herd is how its stability.
+Apart from carrying a ton of features such as button mapping, native Google Play support, manual settings for signal strength, network type, location, battery and more, what sets the emulator apart from the herd is its stability.
 I’ve tried it on almost all the laptops I’ve owned and reviewed and never has the software let me down.
 Stability is a factor in which Bluestacks has always let me down, while Remix OS Player won me over in that very aspect.

 Download: Free (Windows)